Sports Coach Logo Sports Coach Training Principles Fitness Components

 Sensitivity to insulin improves

-When the body’s sensitivity to insulin improves, insulin levels drop drastically as well.
-When insulin levels drop, the body fat that is stored becomes more accessible.
+When the body’s sensitivity to insulin improves, insulin levels also drop drastically.
+When insulin levels drop, stored body fat becomes more accessible.
 When this stored body fat becomes more accessible, your body begins to take from those fat stores to produce energy.
-This process ultimately results in weight loss that is targeted at fat instead of muscle.
+This process ultimately results in weight loss targeted at fat instead of muscle.

 Cells initiate cellular repair

 When fasting, cells will begin a cellular repair process.
-Within this process is something called autophagy, which is when your cells clear themselves of dysfunctional proteins that can build up within cells.
-In short, autophagy is an excellent benefit of fasting because it forces your body to clean itself and create energy.
+Within this process is autophagy, when your cells clear themselves of dysfunctional proteins that can build up within cells.
+Autophagy is an excellent benefit of fasting because it forces your body to clean itself and create energy.

 Fights inflammation

-Having acute inflammation is normal and aids in fighting off infections.
+Acute inflammation is normal and aids in fighting infections.
 However, chronic inflammation can seriously impact your health by causing heart disease, cancer, or arthritis.
-Studies have shown that fasting can help to lower levels of inflammation and lead to a higher level of wellbeing.
+Studies have shown that fasting can help lower levels of inflammation and lead to a higher level of well-being.

-One of the leading causes of death around the world is heart disease, and the most effective way to reduce the risk of heart disease is through diet and lifestyle changes, like incorporating fasting into your life.
-A study that took 100 obese adults and had them fast for three weeks saw a significant decrease in blood pressure, as well as cholesterol.
+One of the leading causes of death worldwide is heart disease, and the most effective way to reduce the risk of heart disease is through diet and lifestyle changes, like incorporating fasting into your life.
+A study that took 100 obese adults and had them fast for three weeks saw a significant decrease in blood pressure and cholesterol.
 Another study of 4,629 people credited fasting for their lower risk of coronary artery disease and diabetes.

-While fasting, it can help to schedule your fast not only around your lifestyle, work commitments, and exercise routines but also while you are sleeping.
-This tip will keep you from feeling hungry while you are awake and make the fasting period easier to manage.
+While fasting, it can help to schedule your fast around your lifestyle, work commitments, and exercise routines and also while you are sleeping.
+This tip will prevent you from feeling hungry while you are awake and make the fasting period easier to manage.

-The cool part of fasting is that there are certain drinks you can consume during the fast, which will give you a boost to make it to your eating window.
-However, it is important to note that any liquid that is consumed during fasting must contain zero calories.
+The cool part of fasting is that certain drinks you can consume during the fast will give you a boost to make it to your eating window.
+However, it is essential to note that any liquid consumed during fasting must contain zero calories.
 Some examples include the following:

 • Water